National symbols of Estonia

 The national symbols of Estonia are flags, coat of arms, icons or cultural expressions that are emblematic, representative or otherwise characteristic of Estonia or Estonian culture.

 Estonian flag

 The Estonian flag represents the Republic of Estonia.
 It is featuring three equal horizontal bands of blue, black, and white, and use the aspect ratio of 7:11.

 History of the flag

 The blue-black-white flag was first consecrated at Otepää on 4 June 1884, as the flag of the Estonian University Student Association.
 During the following years the blue-black-white flag became a national symbol.

 The flag was already used as state flag on 24 February, when Estonia declared independence.
 The Provisional Government of Estonia adopted a resolution on 21 November 1918, proclaiming the blue-black-white flag the state flag.
 The Law on State Flag was adopted by the Parliament (Riigikogu) on 27 June 1922.
-After the forcible annexation of Estonia by the Soviet Union in June, 1940, this flag was banned.
+During the Soviet occupation of Estonia in 1940–1941 and in 1944–1988 this flag was banned.

-The flag was created by Aleksander Mõtus.
 The colors of the flag are said to symbolize: